chenxinfeng4/ffmpegcv/README.md

 - `VideoCaptureStream`: Read a RTP/RTSP/RTMP/HTTP stream.
 - `VideoCaptureStreamRT`: Read a RTSP stream (IP Camera) in real time low latency as possible.
 - `noblock`: Read/Write a video file in background using mulitprocssing.
+- `toCUDA`: Translate a video/stream as CHW/HWC-float32 format into CUDA device, >2x faster.

 ## Install
 You need to download ffmpeg before you can use ffmpegcv.